Summarized Tax Strategies

 Source: Reducing Taxes

-• Roth 401k’s use after-tax dollars and allow tax-free withdrawals later.
+• Like Roth IRAs, Roth 401k’s use after-tax dollars and allow tax-free withdrawals later.
 Some like to pay taxes now during working years versus retirement.

-• Pre-tax contributions reduce income now but create taxable withdrawals in retirement, and are subject to RMDs and forced taxable income.
+• Pre-tax contributions reduce income now but create taxable withdrawals in retirement, and are subject to RMDs which leads to forced taxable income.

 • Roth accounts also do not have a required minimum distribution (unlike traditional IRAs).